-Guide to Online Associate’s Degrees in Electrical Engineering
+How to Get an Online Associate’s Degree in Electrical Engineering

-Or, you could work for a company that makes GPS units.
-You could develop new uses for this technology, or implement new features that make its use applicable to more people.
+As an electrical engineer, you may work in a huge power station designing better, more efficient systems and ensuring that things keep running smoothly.
+On the other hand, you could work for a company that makes GPS units.
+Here, you may develop new uses for this technology, or implement new and original features that make its use applicable to more people.

 - DC and AC circuits

 Of course, every school will also offer different variations of classes for students to take, but you will be equipped with a solid foundation that will enable you to get an entry-level management position, or allow you to keep going to earn your bachelor’s degree in electrical engineering or a related field.

 In addition to engineering-related courses, students will also have general education requirements and electives to complete, which will vary from college to college.
 These classes are usually not directly engineering related, but will help you develop a well-rounded foundation of knowledge that will be useful in helping you understand real-life situations and succeed in whatever career you choose to be in.
 For example, students may have an introductory course in social sciences, history, language, and fine arts, to name a few.

 Associate’s in Electrical Engineering Careers

 Electrical engineering graduates fill a multitude of roles across the industry.
 For example, they can work in dozens of different sectors including the auto industry, aerospace industry, airline industry, national defense, commercial contracting, the private sector, and so much more.
 With that said, regardless of where your interest lies, the chances of you finding a job you like after earning your associate’s degree in electrical engineering are pretty good.